picoxr/goto-system-setting/README.md

 <img src="/Other/Screenshot.png" width="300"/>

 ## Usage：
-- Scene： Assets -> Scene -> PicoNeoHandleSwitch
+- Scene： Assets -> Scene -> GotoSystemSettingDemo

 - After packaging, use in pico device
 - Note that you add permissions on the **AndroidManifest.xml**